 Again, automation itself is not the complete answer.
 Organizations that do automate aren’t guaranteed immediate success.
 They must be able to determine if automation is making work more efficient and delivering more value.
 Feedback generated by metrics, however, can point to opportunities for further automation or refinement of other existing practices.
 By being selective about the right metrics, tracking them diligently throughout the product cycle, and using metric feedback to inform new changes to processes or products, organizations can seek higher levels of value delivery with each new delivery.

-To get a better look at the nature of VSM and how all the peices fit together download our VSM eBook now.
+To get a better look at the nature of VSM and how all the pieces fit together download our VSM eBook now.